How we innovate

 Advanced surgery techniques

-We use advanced, minimally-invasive techniques to perform complex surgeries in our state-of-the-art operating theatres.
-These include:
+We use advanced, minimally invasive techniques to perform complex surgeries in our state-of-the-art operating theatres.

 Pioneering clinical research

-Our Clinical Research Centre team is continually reviewing new ways to improve patient lives.
+Our Clinical Research Centre team is continually reviewing new ways to improve patients' lives.

 Joining a trial can often benefit patients, particularly those that have limited treatment options.

-We offer clinical trials for patients in our renal (kidney), respiratory (lung) and orthopaedics (bones, joints and muscles) departments at the hospital.
+We offer clinical trials across renal (kidney), respiratory (lung) and for patients with Parkinson’s.

 Established in 1985, our stem cell transplant unit has become one of the largest stem cell collection centres in Europe.